BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu14.04-a/bayeux-trunk_xubuntu14.04-a_report.rst

    $ brewsh
    $ brew install ninja
+   ...
 ..

-You can check your Ninja version:
+Then you can check your Ninja version:

 .. code:: sh